Shishir2405/carbon/llm/cache/database-migration-patterns.md

 This document analyzes common patterns found in the Carbon database migrations.

+To create a database migration use `npm run db:migrate:new <name>`.

+- Migrations are stored in `/packages/database/supabase/migrations/`
+- Named with timestamps and descriptive names
+- Applied automatically via Supabase CLI

 ## 1. Table Creation Patterns

 ### Basic Table Structure